anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 * Year A: complete from Advent 1 to Christmas 2
 * Year B: hardly begun
 * Year C: complete from Easter Day onwards
-* Festivals: 1 January, then complete from September to November
+* Festivals: 1 January, then complete from September to 26 December

 ## The Bible and the lectionary